EsraaSyam/Competitive-Programming-Sessions/STLs/stls.md

 - [size()](https://www.geeksforgeeks.org/setsize-c-stl/) - Returns the number of elements in the set.
 - [empty()](https://www.geeksforgeeks.org/setempty-c-stl/) - Returns whether the set is empty.

+- [erase(iterator position)](https://www.geeksforgeeks.org/seterase-c-stl/) 	Removes the element at the position pointed by the iterator.

+- [count(const g)](https://www.geeksforgeeks.org/set-count-function-in-c-stl/)	Returns 1 or 0 based on whether the element ‘g’ is present in the set or not.

+- [lower_bound(const g)](https://www.geeksforgeeks.org/set-lower_bound-function-in-c-stl/)	Returns an iterator to the first element that is equivalent to ‘g’ or definitely will not go before the element ‘g’ in the set.

+- [upper_bound(const g)](https://www.geeksforgeeks.org/set-upper_bound-function-in-c-stl/)	Returns an iterator to the first element that will go after the element ‘g’ in the set.

 ---

 ***The time complexities for doing various operations on sets are***